Want to protect your identity?

 There are things you can do to protect yourself from the dark web.

-Don’t go on the dark web
+Don’t go on the Dark Web

 As obvious as it sounds – avoid trying to access the dark web.
-There’s no everyday reason the average person should need to use anything other than a standard and recognised web browser, to access the information they need.
+There’s no everyday reason the average person should need to use anything other than a standard and recognised web browser to access the information they need.

-Check your anti-virus protection
+Check your Anti-Virus Protection

-Check the URL before you click and avoid opening links from e-mails or text messages that you aren’t expecting.
+Check the URL before you click, and avoid opening links from e-mails or text messages that you aren’t expecting.

 Regularly checking your credit report is a great way to see what’s changed and to fix any errors if you spot them.